lazyfly3/cityu-dg-software/week2-知识点总结.md

 #### English

 **Definition**: A kind of agile development process.
 Arguably the most widely used development process nowadays.
 Driven by daily and periodic one-hour meetings.
+Scrum has PM (but a less tedious process than XP) and other practices/activities/work products.

+**XP vs Scrum**: XP has no PM; Scrum has PM (but less tedious than XP) and other practices/activities/work products.

 **Key Concepts**:
-- **Product backlog**: A list of features desired for a final product, the bugs to be removed, technical work to set up and maintain development environment and user site, and knowledge to acquire by the project
+- **Product backlog**: A list of features desired for a final product, the bugs to be removed, technical work to set up and maintain development environment and user site, and knowledge to acquire by the project.
+Priority the product backlog.
 - **Sprint backlog**: A list of tasks to complete during a sprint.
-It is updated once a day
+It is updated once a day.
+The size is determined by total story points the team can deliver within a cycle based on history.
 - **Task board**: A visual representation of every task and what phase of completion it's in.
-Usually includes columns for stories, to-dos, work in process, things needing verification and items finished
+Usually includes columns for stories, to-dos, work in process, things needing verification and items finished.
+Tasks move: "to-do" → "in-progress" → "to verify" → "Done".
+Can be hung on wall or digitized.
 - **Release burndown chart**: Tracks progress on a project.
-The chart itself is updated after each sprint
+The chart itself is updated after each sprint.
+Teams can measure progress in any unit they choose.

 **Process**:
 - Go through the usage scenarios/stories to identify a slice of highest priority backlog tasks to be completed by the next iteration (Sprint) agreed by the customer
 - Together with customers, discuss the goal of the current Sprint, prioritize functions to be completed and divided into detailed tasks
+- Through standing meeting, each team member picks an item from sprint backlog.
+Target is to deliver the user story in the cycle.
+- At the end of a sprint, conduct a sprint review (product owners/users verify whether user story is delivered) and a sprint retrospective (reflect on what's done right and what to improve)
 - Conduct periodic short planning and review meetings for tasks completed and not completed in time and revise the set of backlog tasks accordingly
-- Customers may change their mind at any time
+- Customers may change their mind at any time.
+Accept that requirements cannot be fully understood or defined.
+Focus on maximizing team's ability to deliver quickly and respond to selected backlog tasks.

+**Sprint Planning Meeting**: Product owner shows up with prioritized agile product backlog and describes top items to team.
+Team determines which items they can complete during coming sprint.
+Team moves items from product backlog to sprint backlog, expanding each product backlog item into one or more sprint backlog tasks.

 **Roles**:
 - **Scrum Master**: The team's coach and helps Scrum practitioners achieve their highest level of performance.
-This role does not provide day-to-day direction to the team and does not assign tasks to individuals
+This role does not provide day-to-day direction to the team and does not assign tasks to individuals.
+In many projects, this role is assumed by the project manager.
-- **Product Owner**: Responsible for prioritizing the backlog during Scrum development
+- **Product Owner**: Responsible for prioritizing the backlog during Scrum development.
-- **Scrum Development Team**: The team as a whole
+- **Scrum Development Team**: The team as a whole.

+**Scheduled vs Actual**: When creating a release plan or sprint plan, PM needs a schedule.
+If project is delayed (e.g., at end of Week 7, 5 cycles completed but delayed), PM needs to take actions after each cycle: e.g., trim off some user stories and request team to deliver more story points per cycle.

 #### 中文